1 - Energy States of Atoms

 Abstract (TL;DR):

-We all know about the atom and some of us even know the three subatomic particles that make up atoms.
+We all know about the atom and some of us even know the three subatomic particles — protons, neutrons, and electrons — that make up atoms.
 This article talks about the atom from the standpoint of explaining why the atom behaves how it does.

-The atoms communicates through the use of its electrons, which are oriented in specific ways according to their energy state.
-Since atoms and their electrons want to be at their lowest energy level, electrons move in ways that get them there, creating beautiful shapes called “orbitals”.
+Atoms communicate through the use of its electrons, which are oriented in specific ways according to their energy state.
+Since atoms and their electrons naturally want to be at their lowest energy states, electrons behave in ways that get them there, creating beautiful shapes called “orbitals”.

 Image via nickvdg